wangzivector/SpaHybGen/README.md

 ## Actual Grasping
-In our actual grasping experiments, ROS Melodic is used to coordinate the UR-5e, Azure RGB-D camera, and multiple robotic hands.
+- In our actual grasping experiments, ROS Melodic is used to coordinate the UR-5e, Azure RGB-D camera, and multiple robotic hands.
 To facilitate a fast setup of the actual grasping framework, we released the ROS-based communication interfaces of all devices and algorithm modules, as in the folder [src/spahybgen/pipeline/](src/spahybgen/pipeline/).

-Practitioners are expected to set up the custom hardware with ROS and modify their specific ROS topics in different files (camera: [config/grasp_generation.yaml](config/grasp_generation.yaml); robot arm:[src/spahybgen/pipeline/pose_node.py](src/spahybgen/pipeline/pose_node.py); robotic hands: [src/spahybgen/pipeline/gripper_node.py](src/spahybgen/pipeline/gripper_node.py)).
-Then, [scripts/realrobot_execution.py](scripts/realrobot_execution.py) details a single-gripper grasping pipeline which includes hardware execution.
+- Practitioners are expected to set up the custom hardware with ROS and modify their specific ROS topics in different files (camera: [config/grasp_generation.yaml](config/grasp_generation.yaml); robot arm:[src/spahybgen/pipeline/pose_node.py](src/spahybgen/pipeline/pose_node.py); robotic hands: [src/spahybgen/pipeline/gripper_node.py](src/spahybgen/pipeline/gripper_node.py)).

+- Finally, [scripts/realrobot_execution.py](scripts/realrobot_execution.py) details a single-gripper grasping pipeline which includes hardware execution.

 > To enable ROS1 in Python3, please follow [Coding_Instruction](https://github.com/wangzivector/Coding_Instruction/blob/master/ROS_python3.md) to make `import rospy` and `import tf2_ros` working in python3.

 ## Acknowledge
-> This project is inspired by several excellent works [VGN](https://github.com/ethz-asl/vgn), [GenDexGrasp](https://github.com/tengyu-liu/GenDexGrasp), and [GraspNetAPI](https://github.com/graspnet/graspnetAPI).
+This project is inspired by the following excellent works [VGN](https://github.com/ethz-asl/vgn), [GenDexGrasp](https://github.com/tengyu-liu/GenDexGrasp), and [GraspNetAPI](https://github.com/graspnet/graspnetAPI).